AndroidDevScholarship/Android-Developer-Certification-exam-resources/README.md

       * Guide to understand better AAC from [Android docs](https://developer.android.com/jetpack/docs/guide#connect-viewmodel-repository)
       * Awesome video tutorial to learn Room, ViewModel, LiveData, Dagger 2 and MVVM Architecture from [wiseAss](https://www.youtube.com/watch?reload=9&v=LCOKWgHdBvE)
   * #### 3.5- Read and parse raw resources or asset files
+      * How to add Assets, Files, and Data Parsing from [CommonsWare](https://commonsware.com/Android/previews/assets-files-and-data-parsing)
   * #### 3.6- Create persistent preference data from user input
   * #### 3.7- Change the behavior of the app based on user preferences